Politics Dashboard: A Self-Hosted, AI-Summarized News & X Feed Reader

 Feeds.
 Two sources: rss (direct fetch of feed URLs) or freshrss (Greader API to an existing FreshRSS instance).
 Categories are user-defined: an arbitrary slug, a UI label, and either a list of URLs or a FreshRSS category name.
 The API has no opinions about reasonable category names.

 Twitter.
-Optional.
-Requires a self-hosted Nitter instance — public Nitter is rate-limited to uselessness.
-Handle lists can be declared in YAML or pulled from environment variables via a handles_env_prefix knob, which is the path I use because it keeps handle lists in a SOPS-encrypted Kubernetes Secret.
+This component is optional and requires a self-hosted Nitter instance; public instances frequently impose availability and rate-limit constraints unsuitable for a recurring workload.
+Handle lists can be declared in YAML or retrieved from environment variables through handles_env_prefix, the arrangement I use because it keeps the lists in a SOPS-encrypted Kubernetes Secret.

 UI.
 The API exposes a /config endpoint at startup.
 The front-end builds its category tabs, page title, and X-panel sections from that response.
 The same UI image works for any beat — political, scientific, hobby — without rebuilding.